Fed's Williams sticks to mid-year call for possible rate hike

 “I see the U.S. economy entering into this year with a lot of momentum for very good growth,” he said, repeating his view that the U.S. economy will grow at a 3 percent pace this year, and that the unemployment rate will fall to 5 percent by the end of this year.

-“I see us getting to full employment basically by the end of this year or before then,” he said, repeating his view that inflation will start to pick up back to the Fed’s 2-percent target in the second half of the year, and will reach that target by the end of next year.
+“I see us getting to full employment bascially by the end of this year or before then,” he said, repeating his view that inflation will start to pick up back to the Fed’s 2-percent target in the second half of the year, and will reach that target by the end of next year.
+(Reporting by Ann Saphir; Editing by Chizu Nomiyama)